-2.7.14.
+2.7.15.
 If the claimant provides further evidence at a consultation in the form of a DS1500, the HP should consider the evidence presented and provide advice as to whether the claimant is terminally ill.
-Where the HP considers the claimant terminally ill, they should action these cases as per paragraphs 2.4.26 to 2.4.28.
-If the claimant is not considered terminally ill, the HP should continue with the consultation and complete a full assessment report (PA4), advising on all aspects of the case.
+Where the HP considers the claimant terminally ill, they should consider whether it would be appropriate to complete a report for Special Rules for Terminal Illness, rather than a report for a face-to-face consultation.
+If the claimant is not considered terminally ill, the HP should continue with the consultation and complete a full assessment report, advising on all aspects of the case.